WLwind/move_base_clients/README.md

 # move_base_clients
 A ROS package which contains several clients for move_base navigation.
 This package provides move_base clients for different lauguages, such as C++, Python, HTML.
 You can access move_base in different ways.
-And the launch files can help you to addapt the clients with your unique robot.
+And the launch files can help you to addapt parameters of the clients with your unique robot.
 ## Launch files
 * move_base_clients.launch
 It's a launch file for C++ client with class.
-Set the arguments for your robot.
+Set the arguments for your robot. e.g.
+`roslaunch move_base_clients move_base_clients.launch move_base_node:=move_base move_base_action:=move_base use_amcl:=false enable_clear_costmap:=false use_turtlebot3_buzzer:=false x:=1.0 y:=1.5 theta:=-1.57`
 ### Arguments
 1. move_base_node
 The name of move_base ROS node.